-At CeDAR, we have been expanding our treatment approaches to better serve those seeking recovery that have more complex needs.
+At CeDAR, we have been expanding our treatment approaches to better serve those seeking recovery who have more complex needs.
 About two-thirds of the patients who seek help at CeDAR have survived one or more significant traumatic events.
-This estimate is based on several research studies as well as national statistics on traumatic events and Posttraumatic Stress Disorder (PTSD).
-The sources and types of their traumatic events vary from large T (shock trauma) events such as automobile accidents, sexual assault, and life threatening illness, to small t (developmental trauma) events such as childhood emotional, sexual or physical abuse and neglect.
+The sources and types of their traumatic events vary from large T (shock trauma) events such as automobile accidents, sexual assault, and life threatening illness, to small t (developmental trauma) events such as childhood neglect.

 Since the early 1990s, many treatment providers have been addressing these co-occurring issues by developing “trauma informed” clinical programming.
-Trauma informed treatment recognizes that the experience of traumatic events can negatively impact individuals’ sense of self, while also altering their assumptions about the safety of their surroundings and the people in them.
-These altered perceptions can interfere with patients’ ability to develop therapeutic relationships and to fully engage in a treatment process that challenges them to look closely at important and painful events associated with their drug and alcohol use and any traumas that resulted.
-Trauma informed care is not intended to treat past traumatic events, but is focused on providing a safe treatment environment where staff members understand and are respectful of the impact of trauma on the treatment needs of all patients and where organizational and treatment policies and procedures limit the re-traumatization of trauma survivors throughout the addiction treatment process.
+Trauma informed care is not intended to treat specific past traumatic events, but is focused on providing a safe treatment environment where staff members understand and are respectful of the impact of trauma on the treatment needs of all patients and where organizational and treatment policies and procedures limit the re-traumatization of trauma survivors throughout the addiction treatment process.